Roman Dmowski

+Roman Stanisław Dmowski Polish: (in official Russian documents Рома́н Валенти́нович Дмо́вский); (9 August 1864 – 2 January 1939) was a Polish politician, statesman, and co-founder and chief ideologue of the National Democracy (abbreviated "ND": in Polish, "Endecja") political movement active during the interwar period.

-Dmowski never wielded significant political power except for a brief period in 1923 as Minister of Foreign Affairs.
-Nevertheless, he was one of the most influential Polish ideologues and politicians of his time.
-A controversial personality most of his life, Dmowski desired a homogeneous, Polish-speaking and Roman Catholic-practicing nation as opposed to Piłsudski's vision of Prometheism, which sought a multi-ethnic Poland reminiscent of the Polish–Lithuanian Commonwealth.
-As a result, his thinking marginalized other ethnic groups living in Poland, particularly those in the Kresy (which included Jews, Lithuanians, and Ukrainians), and he was regarded as anti-Semitic.
-He remains a key figure of Polish nationalism and has been frequently referred to as "the father of Polish nationalism".
+While he never wielded significant political power except for a brief period in 1923 as Minister of Foreign Affairs, Dmowski was one of the most influential Polish ideologues and politicians of his time.
+A controversial personality most of his life, Dmowski desired a homogeneous, Polish-speaking and Roman Catholic-practicing nation.
+Throughout most of his life, he was the chief ideological opponent of the Polish military and political leader Józef Piłsudski and of the latter's vision of Prometheism, a multi-ethnic Poland reminiscent of the Polish–Lithuanian Commonwealth.

+As a result, Dmowski's nationalist rhetoric actively marginalized other ethnic groups living in Poland, particularly those in the Kresy (which included Jews, Lithuanians, and Ukrainians).
+During the partitions, Dmowski saw the Germanization of Polish territories controlled by the German Empire as the major threat to Polish culture and therefore advocated a degree of accommodation with another power that had partitioned Poland, the Russian Empire.
+Openly antisemitic throughout his career, Dmowski believed that Poland's Jews were working hand in hand with the Germans to partition Poland and supported economic boycotts and property confiscation against both ethnic groups.

+He favored the re-establishment of Polish independence by nonviolent means and supported policies favorable to the Polish middle class.
+While in Paris during World War I, he was a prominent spokesman for Polish aspirations to the Allies through his Polish National Committee.
+He was an instrumental figure in the postwar restoration of Poland's independent existence.
+Dmowski remains a highly polarizing figure.
+While often denounced as an antisemite, xenophobe, and an admirer of fascism, Dmowski has been highly influential in the history of Polish nationalist movements, and has been frequently referred to as "the father of Polish nationalism".

 Early life

 Dmowski was born on 9 August 1864 in Kamionek near Warsaw, in the Kingdom of Poland, which three years later became part of the Russian Empire (as Vistula Land).
 His father was a road construction worker and later an entrepreneur.
 Dmowski attended schools in Warsaw, studying biology and zoology at Warsaw University, from which he graduated in 1891.
 As a student he became active in the Polish Youth Association "Zet" (Związek Młodzieży Polskiej "Zet"), where he was active in opposing socialist activists.
 The Zet had links with the Liga Polska (Polish League), which Dmowski joined in 1889.
 A key concept of the League was Polskość (Polishness), as opposed to trójlojalizm (triple loyalty).